-FLOOD ZONES
+FLOOD ZONE

-Developments located in the floodway are prohibited.

-Sites located within the 100-year floodplain and have reported disaster flooding within the past 10 years must report flooding incidences within the proposal application as well as submit an executed copy of the Sellers Disclosure Statement.
-HCDD may utilize public records to determine whether a prospective property has reported disaster flooding within the past 10 years.
-Properties which have exhibited disaster flooding may be ineligible for participation.
-This eligibility is at the discretion of the Assistant Director for Multifamily and Public Facilities.
-All development is subject to Chapter 19 of the City's Code of Ordnances.
-Mitigation efforts may include, but are not limited to, elevating the building site out of the floodplain, elevated podium construction, restricting ground floor space for residential use, pier and beam foundations for single-family units, etc. Any mitigation efforts will be considered on a case by case basis by HCDD.
-Applicants are advised to check property addresses against the most recent flood maps, which can be accessed on Harris County Flood Control District website at www.hcfcd.org.
+Developments located in the floodway will be prohibited.
+Developments with improvements within the 100-year floodplain will also be ineligible unless the applicant can demonstrate flood mitigation practices to avoid adverse impacts to residents, impacts to the floodplain and restore natural and beneficial values.
+Sites not located within the 100-year floodplain and have reported flooding within the past 10 years may be subject to these requirements.
+Mitigation efforts will be subject to Chapter 19 of the City's Code of Ordnances.
+Mitigation efforts may include, but not limited to, elevating building site out of the floodplain, elevated podium construction, restricting ground floor space for residential use, pier and beam foundations for single-family units, etc. Any mitigation efforts will be considered on a case by case basis by HCDD.
+Applicants are advised to check property addresses against the most recent flood maps which can be accessed on Harris County Flood Control District website at www.hcfcd.org.